It’s 2022 now, and people are still wondering if you can make money with Google AdSense.

-If you’re a newbie though and you don’t have funds to invest and you also don’t want to risk your AdSense account, you should focus on SEO, social media and other free traffic methods.
+If you’re a newbie though and you don’t have funds to invest and you also don’t want to risk your AdSense account, you should focus on SEO, social media, and other free traffic methods.
 Learn how to get traffic to your blog.

 How to Use Google Adsense Correctly

 Even though Adsense removed the number of ads that are limited to be displayed on a page, you still shouldn’t have more than 3-5 ads on any single page.

 Of course, this depends on how long your content is so for example if you have an article with 5000-10000 words, then yeah, you can have more ads than 5 and Google wouldn’t mind, otherwise, you should keep your number of ads relative to the amount of content you have on that page.

 But in general, though, I would keep it on the low side, like 3 to 5 ads per page (depending on the article length).